irebuf/dncs-lab/README.md

 cd dncs-lab
 [~/dncs-lab] vagrant up --provision
 ```
-Once you launch the vagrant script, it may take a while for the entire topology to become available.
+Once you launch the vagrant script, it may take some minutes (this value depends on you PC power) for the entire topology to become available.
+Do not worry if during the configuration the display will show you some errors: they won't undermine the machines' functioning.
  - Now you can verify the status of the 4 VMs using the command
  ```
  [dncs-lab]$ vagrant status